GoogleCloudPlatform/gke-poc-toolkit-demos/gke-fleets-with-argocd/README.md

 gke-mccp-central-01-linux-gke-toolkit-poo-24d712a2-jm5g   Ready    <none>   11m   v1.21.6-gke.1500
 gke-mccp-central-01-linux-gke-toolkit-poo-6fb11d07-h6xb   Ready    <none>   11m   v1.21.6-gke.1500
 ```
-7. **Now we are going to delete the app clusters you created for a better demo flow.**
+7. **Now we are going to delete the app clusters you created for a better demo flow**
+   - Don't worry - we will demonstrate the use of ArgoCD to re-create these clusters in subsequent steps, as well as rolling out our applications across those clusters!
 ```bash
 ## Ensure the mccp cluster is the ingress config controller
 gcloud container fleet ingress update --config-membership=mccp-central-01-membership -q